peasy/Peasy.NET-Samples/README.md

 ![wpf http config](https://www.dropbox.com/s/mfxllpsyieuutri/wpf_http_config.png?dl=0&raw=1)

 The classes highlighted in red represent pass-through service classes.
 These classes inherit from other service classes and override command methods to bypass any command logic to simply marshal calls to the data proxy.
-For more information about the necessity of pass through commands, see []().
+To learn more about the necessity of pass through commands, see []().

 The next step is to configure the Web API project.
 The Web API project uses dynamic dependency injection to create business services and data proxies that will be injected into the API controllers.
 To configure the Web API project to consume Entity Framework data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.Api/DependencyInjection.config) file.